 By the summer, food supply levels improved.
 But as the COVID-19 pandemic drags on, there is still no guarantee you’ll find that specific product you need at the socially distanced grocery store.
 We may find some of our go-to, allergy-friendly supplies missing and our cooking routines upended.

 Maybe your kids’ favorite nut-free, sesame-free bread is sold out.
-Or the egg-free, soy-free mayo is on back order, while fresh vegetables still disappear at an astonishing rate.
+Or the egg-free, soy-free mayo is on back order, while fresh vegetables are disappearing at an astonishing rate.

 This is not easy when allergies or celiac disease already restrict food options.
 But if anyone’s up for a grocery-related challenge, it’s food allergy families.
 We, after all, are the veterans of skirmishes over 504 plans, cafeteria seating and cupcakes in the class.
 We can do this.